 So my dear visa travelers, let’s hear Geeta’s story in her own words.

-I love traveling solo because it gives me all the freedom to go wherever and whenever.
-It helps me break the stereotype, to discover myself, learn and adapt to new things.
+I love traveling solo because it gives me the freedom to go wherever and whenever.
+It helps me break stereotypes, discover myself, learn and adapt to new things.
 Traveling solo sets me free, makes me happy and takes me closer to nature.

 My dream is to travel the world and I promise that I will follow my dream.

 What was your original trip?

 My original plan was to travel South East Asia along with Hong Kong and Macau.

 My plan was to travel from Jan 02, 2020, to April 04, 2020, for about 3 months.
 Start from Vietnam and then travel to Cambodia, Thailand, Indonesia, Philippines, Hong Kong, Macau, Malaysia and Myanmar.

 After returning back to India on April 04, 2020, I was planning to travel to Bhutan, Nepal and North East India.

 Did you have to cut your trip short due to COVID-19?